kkredit/statick-docker/README.md

 $ # out of the container
 ```

+## The Official Statick Docker Container

+SPAWAR Systems Center Pacific is the creator and maintainer of the Statick tool.
+The [Statick
+repo](https://github.com/sscpac/statick) has a Dockerfile under `templates/Dockerfile`.
+Both
+containers do approximately the same thing--install the tools and create a non-root user.
+Although I
+may not have made this repo if I had realized the official container already existed, this repo has
+a few subtle advantages:

+- You can specify the user UID and GID at build-time
+- Because this repo uses `requirements.txt` directly, it is always up-to-date
+- The helper scripts let you hit the ground running
+  - `buildImage.sh` for building and tagging
+  - `runContainer.sh` to run the container interactively or via a script

 ## License

 This code is made available under the Creative Commons Zero v1.0 Universal license.
 The full text is